 In most cases, the destination is reached after a perfectly on going flight, but sometimes a destination is reached after when an unexpected or unprogrammed stop was needed.

-You will then discover some nice, not necessarilly expensive or sophisticated locations, and you will find there nice people, help, rooms to stay, good food,.....
+You will then discover some nice, not necessarilly expensive or sophisticated locations, but where you will find there nice people, help, rooms to stay, good food,.....

 Worth to be seen or visited areas, and not only from above.

 Do not hesitate to share your nice locations, worth a visit, such as they do not remain secret!

 Alderney (Aurigny) Island is one of the Channel Islands, being part of the UK crown dependencies.
 Alderney is close (7 miles) to the French Cotentin Coast in which are located the beaches of the 1944 amphibious warfare of the allied forces.

 Alderney has a nice, truly aviation friendly small airport (EGHA) which, quite probably occupies 2/10th of the surface or at least 2/10th of the length of the island! !
 Pilot dream !!?
 You may live at a walking distance from the airport and maybe your plane. map